Eye Disease Diagnosis & Management In Calgary

 Corneal dystrophies are genetic and, in some cases, tend to get progressively worse.
 Although some patients don’t experience any symptoms due to corneal dystrophy, others suffer from impaired vision.

-The term retinal dystrophy refers to various conditions that negatively affect the retina (the light-sensitive tissue at the back of the eye).
-Retinal dystrophies are genetic and usually occur in both eyes.
-These conditions typically result in deteriorating vision.
+Retinal dystrophy refers to various conditions that negatively affect the retina (the light-sensitive tissue at the back of the eye).
+These conditions are genetic, usually occur in both eyes, and typically result in deteriorating vision.

 Tumours and cancers occur when the body starts developing irregular or excess cells.
-There are two main types of eye cancers:
+There are 2 main types of eye cancers:

-• Primary intraocular cancers begin in the eye.
+• Primary intraocular cancers that begin in the eye.

-• Secondary intraocular cancers develop elsewhere in the body and eventually spread to the eye.
+• Secondary intraocular cancers that develop elsewhere in the body and eventually spread to the eye.

 Learn More About Protecting Your Eyes